jdnrz/Fall-Pomodoro/README.md

-Certainly!
-Here's a README for your project "Fall Pomodoro" for FallHacks 2023, which includes HTML, CSS, and JavaScript code:

-Fall Pomodoro - A Pomodoro Timer
-Fall Pomodoro is a simple Pomodoro timer web application that helps you manage your time effectively.
-It allows you to focus on your tasks during work intervals and take short breaks in between.
-This project was created for FallHacks 2023, using HTML, CSS, and JavaScript.

-Fall Pomodoro Screenshot

-Features
-Three timer options: Focus (25 minutes), Short Break (5 minutes), and Long Break (15 minutes).
-User-friendly and visually appealing interface.
-Start, pause, and reset functionality.
-Soothing background image and sound to enhance your productivity.
-Languages and Technologies Used
-HTML
-CSS
-JavaScript
-Getting Started
-Clone this repository or download the HTML, CSS, and JavaScript files to your local machine.

-Open the HTML file (index.html) in your web browser to start using Fall Pomodoro.

-To customize the Pomodoro timer intervals or any visual elements, you can edit the HTML and CSS files according to your preferences.

-You can replace the background images and sounds with your own to create a personalized experience.

-Usage
-Click on the "Focus," "Short Break," or "Long Break" buttons to start the corresponding timer.
-The timer will count down, and you can see the remaining time displayed in the center.
-You can pause or reset the timer using the control buttons.
-When the timer reaches zero, a sound will play to alert you.
-License
-This project is available under the MIT License, which means you are free to use, modify, and distribute the code.

-Author
-[Your Name]
-Credits
-The original design and concept were inspired by the Leaf Pomodoro application.
-Acknowledgments
-This project was created for FallHacks 2023 as a simple yet effective time management tool.
-We hope you find it useful in staying productive!

-Feel free to contribute or modify this project as needed for your specific goals.
+# Fall Pomodoro - A Pomodoro Timer

+## Overview
+**Fall Pomodoro** is a simple yet powerful Pomodoro timer web application developed for **FallHacks 2023**.
+It's designed to help users manage their time more effectively, especially during work and study sessions.
+The project covers a range of programming topics including **HTML**, **CSS**, and **JavaScript**.

+## Features

+- **Pomodoro Timer**: Choose from three timer options: Focus (25 minutes), Short Break (5 minutes), and Long Break (15 minutes).

+- **Visual Appeal**: The user interface is designed to be visually appealing, with a background image and interactive buttons.

+- **Control Buttons**: Start, pause, and reset functionality to give you complete control over your work intervals and breaks.

+- **Background Enhancement**: A soothing background image and optional sound effects contribute to a more pleasant work environment.

+## Programming Topics Covered

+- **HTML**: The HTML file (`index.html`) is the foundation of the project, defining the structure and content of the web application.

+- **CSS**: Cascading Style Sheets (CSS) are used to style the interface, including background images, fonts, and button animations.

+- **JavaScript**: JavaScript is responsible for the timer logic and user interactions.
+It handles timer countdown, button clicks, and audio playback.

+## Getting Started

+1. Clone this repository or download the HTML, CSS, and JavaScript files to your local machine.

+2. Open the HTML file (`index.html`) in your web browser to start using Fall Pomodoro.

+3. Customize the Pomodoro timer intervals by modifying the JavaScript code to suit your preferences.

+4. Feel free to replace the background images and sounds with your own to create a personalized experience.

+## Usage

+- Click on the "Focus," "Short Break," or "Long Break" buttons to start the corresponding timer.

+- The timer will count down, and you can see the remaining time displayed in the center.

+- You can pause or reset the timer using the control buttons.

+- When the timer reaches zero, a sound will play to alert you.

+## Author

+- Franoll Fantu

+## Credits

+- The original design and concept were inspired by the Pomodoro application.

+## Acknowledgments

+This project was created for FallHacks 2023, providing a simple and effective time management tool.
+We hope you find it useful in staying productive and organized.

+Feel free to contribute to or modify this project to better align with your specific goals.
 Enjoy using Fall Pomodoro!